 Place the amount you have allotted into an envelope and label it accordingly.
-As you go to lunch or a movie, take the money from the corresponding envelope.
-When it’s empty, the money is gone and that means no more spending until the next fill-up.
+Take the money from the corresponding envelope as you go to lunch or a movie.
+When it’s empty, the money is gone, meanings no more spending until the next fill-up.

-Unless you have a specific need and the money to pay for it, don’t wander aimlessly through the mall or surf the Internet just to see what looks good.
+Unless you have a specific need and the money to pay for it, don’t wander through the mall or surf the Internet just to see what looks good.
 Remember this: A true need is never discovered while standing in a store.
-It is realized during normal, everyday living.
+It is realized during normal living.

 Use What You Have

 Have you taken a look in your pantry and freezer lately?
 You may be surprised to see just how much food you have that is already paid for.
 Use it up before you make another trip to the supermarket.

 Before you buy anything new, you should stop long enough to ask yourself this question: Do I already have something that will do just as well for now?

 You’ll be surprised how many times the answer is yes.

 A solid principle of life says if you don’t see it you won’t miss it.
 Use that principle to your advantage in building a nest egg.
 Fill out an “Automatic Deposit Authorization” at your bank or credit union, instructing them to automatically move $25 or $50 each week or two from your checking account into savings.

 You might feel the pinch the first or second time that money disappears from your available balance, but soon you will not notice.
 You will not miss what you don’t see.

 Pay off debt